 Prices for enameled cast iron vary from mid-range, in the case of Lodge which produces a variety of beautiful cast iron and enameled pieces, to high-end in the case of Le Creuset.
-But remember, replacing one piece of cookware at a time with a better option like enameled cast iron can really help to making sure your kitchen is beautifully well-equipped for healthy, home cooking.
+But remember, replacing one piece of cookware at a time with a better option like enameled cast iron can really help to make sure your kitchen is beautifully well-equipped for healthy, home cooking.

 Essential Enameled Cast Iron Pieces

 - Dutch Oven: You can use a Dutch (or French) oven for soups, stews, homemade broths, braised meats and even baking artisan-style bread.
-Find an enameled cast iron Dutch Oven here and here.

 - Cast Iron Grill Pan: If you can't grill outdoors, a grill pan is super convenient to have.
-This is the one I use in my kitchen

 - Enameled Cast Iron Baking Dish.
 I use this dish for roasting and baking.
-Find one here.

 Hi there—what a great article!
 Curious—- What do you use for boiling water, making rice/quinoa etc.?